|

 honey.
 They make a fantastic Cretan Salad called

 Dakos.
-Delicious marinated anchovies.
+Delicious marinated anchovies, salads and mezedes.

 |